Bozhi-Lyu/MLOpsProj/reports/README.md

 >
 > Answer:

 When we encountered issues we needed to fix we had a collaborative approach, especially if an issue couldn't be resolved individually.
-Our individual approaches varied - some used traditional methods for instance insert print statements to  track variable values, whereas others relied more on the solutions provided by the IDE.
+Our individual approaches varied - some used traditional methods for instance insert print statements to track variable values, whiles others relied more on the solutions provided by the IDE.
+The traditional approach is easy and can many times help narrow down where the problem happens but not the best way to do it when we have a lot of code and dependencies - we kept this in mind and only used the traditional method for small stuff.

 ## Working in the cloud